-distribution.
-In particular, the second and third columns reveal that the welfare gains from both the output maximizing and constrained optimal policies (derived by subtracting the first column from the second or third column) are large and widely shared.
-Importantly, note that these policies are Pareto improvements.
+features a lockdown.
+The middle panel of Table 5 shows the welfare consequences of the mitigation policies across the distribution.
+In particular, the second and third columns reveal that the welfare gains from both the output-maximizing and the best Pareto-improving policies (derived by subtracting the first column from the second or third column) are large and widely shared.
+Importantly, note that both of these policies are Pareto improvements.

-The last two columns of Table 5 decompose the effects of the optimal subsidy and tax separately (I omit the analogous decomposition for the output maximizing policy as the effects of the tax are minuscule in that case).
+The last two columns of Table 5 decompose the effects of the best Pareto-improving subsidy and tax separately (I omit the analogous decomposition for the output-maximizing policy as the effects are smaller but qualitatively similar).
 The majority of the lives saved and the welfare gains from the optimal policy are due to the subsidy.
-However, the consumption tax also contributes to saving lives and increasing output (by making it safer to work); it also results in a welfare gain for older and wealthy households who put a larger value in containing the virus.
-In Appendix D, I show that using a smarter Pigouvian tax on outside consumption is even more effective in savings lives and improving welfare.33
+However, the consumption tax also contributes to saving lives and increasing output (by making it safer to work); it also results in a welfare gain for older and wealthy individuals who put a larger value in containing the virus.
+In Appendix D, I show that using a smarter Pigouvian tax on outside consumption is even more effective in savings lives and improving welfare.

-Discussion.
-The stay-at-home subsidy, fully funded by a consumption tax, can be Pareto improving because it addresses a key externality: Susceptible individuals understand that outside labor and consumption increases their own risk of infection, but they do not take into account the risk induced by the outside labor and consumption of their future infected selves for other susceptible individuals.
+Discussion and caveats.
+The stay-at-home subsidy, fully funded by a consumption tax, can be Pareto improving because it addresses a key externality: Susceptible individuals understand that outside labor and consumption increases their own risk of infection, but they do not take into account the risk induced by the outside labor and consumption of their future infected selves.
 As seen in Section 4.1, private mitigation is smallest for young, low-wage, and low-wealth individuals.
 This subsidy is particularly effective because it provides the incentive for this demographic to stay at home, attenuating the externality and consequently the severity of the pandemic.